-26. COMPOSITION OF AUDIT COMMITTEE:
+26. COMPOSITION OF THE AUDIT COMMITTEE:

 The composition of the Audit Committee has been reported in the Report on CorporateGovernance annexed to this Report.

-The relevant information pursuant to Rule 5 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed as 'Annexure V' tothis Report.
+The relevant information pursuant to Rule 5 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed as Annexure IV' tothis Report.

 VII.
 VIGIL MECHANISM:

-The Company has a Whistle Blower Policy / Vigil Mechanism (the Policy) to deal withinstances of fraud unethical behavior etc. The Policy provides a mechanism fordirectors and employees of the Company and other persons dealing with the Company to report genuineconcerns including but not limited to unethical behavior actual or suspected fraud orviolation of the Company's Code of Conduct for Board of Directors and Senior Management orethics policy or leakage of Unpublished Price Sensitive Information (UPSI) by any personwho is in possession of UPSI to any other person in any manner whatsoever except asotherwise permitted under the SEBI (Prohibition of Insider Trading) Regulations 2015 orany other instance to the Chairman of the Audit Committee of the Board of Directors of theCompany.
+The Company has a Whistle Blower Policy / Vigil Mechanism (the Policy) to deal withinstances of fraud unethical behavior etc. The Policy provides a mechanism for Directorsand employees of the Company and other persons dealing with the Company to report genuineconcerns including but not limited to unethical behavior actual or suspected fraud orviolation of the Company's Code of Conduct for Board of Directors and Senior Management orethics policy or leakage of Unpublished Price Sensitive Information (UPSI) by any personwho is in possession of UPSI to any other person in any manner whatsoever except asotherwise permitted under the SEBI (Prohibition of Insider Trading) Regulations 2015 orany other instance to the Chairman of the Audit Committee of the Board of Directors of theCompany.
 The Policy is placed on the Company's website viz. www.kil.net.in.

 IX.
 CASH FLOW:

-A Cash Flow Statement for the year ended 31 March 2017 is attached to the BalanceSheet as a part of the Financial Statements.
+A Cash Flow Statement for the year ended 31 March 2021 is attached to the BalanceSheet as a part of the Financial Statements.

-X. CORPORATE GOVERNANCE:
+XI.
+CORPORATE GOVERNANCE: